How to create a SWOT analysis for your business

 1. Pull together the resources you need

-In addition to your own internal data (for example, information about your target market, pricing strategy, and other details from your business plan), you’ll need access to external data such as market research and consumer trends, as well as information about your industry (a small business specialist can provide insights here) and competitors, if available.
+In addition to your own internal data (for example, information about your target market, pricing strategy, and other details from your business plan), you’ll need access to external data such as market research and consumer trends, as well as information about your industry (a business specialist can provide insights here) and competitors, if available.
 Assign each task to the staff member best suited to handle it.

 2. Identify your key objective